What is consumer-grade UX in a SaaS product design?

-The omnipresence of well-designed consumer applications in daily life has increased the expectations of enterprise product users.
-They expect consumer-grade UX in their business applications.
-Many SaaS product companies have identified this trend and have started responding.
-In fact, consumer-grade UX has become the USP for a SaaS platform operating in a competitive marketplace.
+The omnipresence of well-designed consumer applications has increased the expectations of enterprise product users.
+They now expect consumer-grade UX in their business applications.
+Many SaaS product companies have identified this trend and have started responding, making it a unique selling point (USP) for SaaS platforms operating in a competitive marketplace.

-Enterprise design for SaaS products is about having a clear understanding of a user’s requirements, designing the SaaS interface based on their feedback & making sure it is scalable for future changes.
+Enterprise design for SaaS products is about having a clear understanding of users' requirements, designing the SaaS interface based on their feedback, and ensuring it is scalable for future changes.

-As a product design agency, we often come across good enterprise products that struggle to reach their true potential due to their inability to provide a rich consumer-grade UX.
+As a product design agency, we often encounter good enterprise products that struggle to reach their true potential due to their inability to provide a rich, consumer-grade UX.

 Before we move on to understanding our SaaS product design approach, let us share our insights on the most common design problems faced by SaaS products.

-In SaaS products, common problems like a complex UI, lack of user onboarding, lower conversion rates, ineffective data visualization, and collaboration difficulties can be alleviated through UX/UI design.
+In SaaS products, common problems like a complex UI, lack of user onboarding, lower conversion rates, ineffective data visualisation, and collaboration difficulties can be alleviated through UX/UI design.

 If you quickly develop a minimum viable product (MVP) that showcases the core functionality of the platform, it will allow you to gather feedback from early users, iterate on the product, and validate the concept.
 By leveraging expertise and advanced technologies, complexities are eliminated to deliver a robust and scalable SaaS product that aligns with unique requirements.